 Suffice to say, the incomparable charisma and sterling voices, the stirring performances captured in all their glory on this recording have little, if any, competition from most early productions of the show preserved for records.
 Unlike other productions at the time, or later revivals, it doesn’t just blandly stick to the score with little room for variation; it experiments a bit.
-The vocalists try different things (when listening to Trevor White’s full performance, one hears where later performers like John Farnham drew inspiration, and Jon English is the all-around superstar of this recording, sounding at times like we’re getting a glimpse of how Roger Daltrey would have been if he did it in his peak period instead of in a BBC Radio 2 concert in 1996), and the orchestra plays around (witness the faster beginning to “This Jesus Must Die,” the soulful Clapton/”Knockin’ on Heaven’s Door”-reminiscent organ on “I Don’t Know How To Love Him,” one of the most ear-shredding takes in existence of the guitar solo that opens “Damned For All Time,” the individual treatment of each chorus from the apostles during “The Last Supper,” the string-heavy but surprisingly effective “Peter’s Denial,” an arrangement of “Could We Start Again Please?” that treats the ‘new song’ like a highlight of the evening and not the unfortunate afterthought it reportedly appeared to be in the original Broadway run, what may be the definitive performance of “Judas’ Death,” and a “Crucifixion” that stands by itself in all ways) to lasting effect.
+The vocalists try different things — when listening to Trevor White’s full performance, one hears where later performers like John Farnham drew inspiration, and Jon English is the all-around superstar of this recording, sounding at times like we’re getting a glimpse of how Roger Daltrey would have been if he did it in his peak period instead of in a BBC Radio 2 concert in 1996.
+And the orchestra plays around to lasting effect: witness the faster beginning to “This Jesus Must Die,” the soulful Clapton/”Knockin’ on Heaven’s Door”-reminiscent organ on “I Don’t Know How To Love Him,” one of the most ear-shredding takes in existence of the guitar solo that opens “Damned For All Time,” the individual treatment of each chorus from the apostles during “The Last Supper,” the string-heavy but surprisingly effective “Peter’s Denial,” an arrangement of “Could We Start Again Please?” that treats the ‘new song’ like a highlight of the evening and not the unfortunate afterthought it reportedly appeared to be in the original Broadway run, what may be the definitive performance of “Judas’ Death,” and a “Crucifixion” that stands by itself in all ways.
 Kudos in particular to the insanely good drummer, pianist (very Elton John/Billy Joel, with hints of Jim Steinman), and guitarist, who all kicked things into overdrive, got into the groove and followed their own lines, not unlike some of the best rock records of that era.